radu-matei/azure-functions-golang-worker/readme.md

 - `docker build -t azure-functions-go-sample .`
 - `docker run -p 81:80 -it azure-functions-go-sample`

-Then, if you go to `localhost:81/api/HttpTriggerGo`, your `Run` method from the sample should be executed - right now it does not take any arguments (will take HTTP Trigger and WebHooks very soon).
+Then, if you go to `localhost:81/api/HttpTriggerGo`, your `Run` method from the sample should be executed.

 Disclaimer
 ----------